HELVE/HELVELOGS/README.md

 - description timestamps (6:00...
 7:21...
 9:03 ending)
 - DJI Osmo Pocket for cinematics
 - 2 x various b-roll shot cameras (GoPro Micro / Set it forget it)
+- additional engagement triggers "tweet @mothnode that you made it to the end of the log!"

 Cameras:
 - timelapse camera (set it forget it)